mulligatawny/me344-sum2022-project/user_guide.md

 pip install python
 ```

+**Note:** If `pip` is not already installed on your system, use the following link to download and install it: (https://pip.pypa.io/en/stable/installation/).

 To install the dependencies, download the `requirements.txt` file from the top level of the repository, and run

 ```